renovatebot/renovate/docs/local-development.md

 #### Linting and formatting

 We use [Prettier](https://github.com/prettier/prettier) for code formatting.
 If your code fails `yarn test` due to a `prettier` rule then you should find that the offending file will be updated automatically and pass the second time you run `yarn test` because each time you run it, it includes the `--fix` command automatically.
+You usually shouldn't need to fix any prettier errors manually.

 ## Tips and tricks